-Goods produced in one establishment and transferred either to ancillary departments not engaged in production for which there are separate accounts, or to another establishment of the same firm not covered by the return are treated as sales by the producing establishment and valued as far as possible as if they had been sold to an independant purchaser.
-Goods transferred to wholesale or retail selling organisations, for which separate accounts are kept, are valued on the same basis.
+Goods produced in one establishment and transferred either to ancillary departments not engaged in production for which there are separate accounts, or to another establishment of the same firm not covered by the return are treated as sales by the producing establishcovered by the return are treated as sales by the producing establish-ment and valued as far as possible as if they had been sold to an independant purchaser.
+Goods transferred to wholesale or retail selling organisations, for which separate accounts are kept, are

-The value shown for sales is the "net selling value" defined as the amount (excluding VAT) charged to customers, whether on an exworks or delivered basis, after any trade discounts and agents' commissions have been deducted.
+The value shown for sales is the "net selling value" defined as the amount (excluding VAT) charged to customers, whether on an exworks or delivered basis, after any trade discounts and agents' com-missions have been deducted.
 The cost of packing materials less allowance for returnable cases is included.
-In industries where products attract Excise Duty the value stated is usually inclusive of duty if sold duty-paid and exclusive of duty if sold in bond or exported.
+In industries where products attract Excise Duty the value stated is usually inclusive of duty if sold duty-paid and exclusive of duty if sold in bond or